GraFiddle/angular-chart/README.md

 angular-chart is a [AngularJS](https://github.com/angular/angular.js) directive, which is build on top of [c3](https://github.com/masayuki0812/c3) a [d3](https://github.com/mbostock/d3)-based chart library.

+## WIP on v0.3.0

+Everything further down may be outdated.

 ## Usage

 You can get it from [Bower](http://bower.io/):